 d) Consideration of operational costs (e.g., energy consumption).

 The IEEE 802.11pTM-2010 (currently included in IEEE 802.11TM-2016) based systems have been tested and deployed around the world.
-These sytems are recognized to provide a Total Cost of Ownership (TCO) with a significant operation cost benefits.
-This amendment is not expected to change today’s equipment costs.
-This amendment is expected to reduce the operation costs for information transfer.
+These sytems are recognized to provide a Total Cost of Ownership (TCO) with significant operational cost benefits.
+The technologies introduced in this amendment are not expected to change today’s overall equipment costs.
+By improving system performance and supporting additional applications, the technologies defined in the proposed amendment are expected to reduce the per-bit operational costs for information transfer.

 This amendment is targeting improved power saving per device as specified in the PAR.